 3. Growing Conditions: The environment in which the tomatoes are grown can also influence their caloric content.
 Factors such as soil quality, sunlight exposure, temperature, and water availability can impact the nutrient uptake and synthesis within the tomato plant.
 Favorable growing conditions can lead to healthier and more nutrient-rich tomatoes.

-See also How many calories are in mini bell peppers
+See also How many calories is 300 grams of protein

 In conclusion, the caloric content of garden tomatoes can be influenced by various factors, including the tomato variety, maturity stage, and growing conditions.
 As a home gardener, it is important to consider these factors to better understand the nutritional value of the tomatoes you harvest from your own garden.